Ngilai Community Conservancy in Northern Kenya

 Our Partners in Ngilai

 Northern Rangelands Trust (NRT) is a membership organization owned and led by the 43 community conservancies it serves in northern and coastal Kenya.
 NRT was established in 2004 as a shared resource to help build and develop community conservancies, which are best positioned to enhance people’s lives, build peace, and conserve the natural environment.
-NRT is tasked by community leaders to support indigenous communities in their own objectives to cooperatively develop locally-led governance structures that complement traditional, indigenous systems, run peace and security programmes, take the lead in natural environment management, and manage sustainable businesses linked to conservation.
+NRT is tasked by community leaders to support Indigenous communities in their own objectives to cooperatively develop locally-led governance structures that complement traditional, Indigenous systems, run peace and security programmes, take the lead in natural environment management, and manage sustainable businesses linked to conservation.